-As per Paragraph 39 of AMS-I.D. version-18, only emissions associated with fossil fuel combustion, emissions from the operation of geothermal power plants due to the release of non-condensable gases, and emissions from a water reservoir of Hydro should be accounted for the project emission.
-Since the project activity is a Solar Electric Power project, project emission for renewable energy plants is nil.
+As per Paragraph 39 of AMS-I.D. version-18, only emissions associated with fossil fuel combustion, emissions from the operation of geothermal power plants due to the release of non-condensable gases, emissions from a water reservoir of Hydro should be accounted for the project emission.
+Since the project activity is a solar electric power project, it's emission from renewable energy plants is nil.

-Thus, $$PE = 0$$
+Thus, PE = 0